If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 And The Blonde Abroad now averages hundreds of thousands of visitors every single month.

-Kiki’s blog income is consisted of affiliate marketing, advertising, sponsorships, consulting, digital marketing services, custom branding, and web design.
+Kiki’s blog income consists of affiliate marketing, advertising, sponsorships, consulting, digital marketing services, custom branding, and web design.

 In 2006, Nora sold everything she owned to embark on a long-term travel journey.
 Since then, she has been traveling full-time for over 12 years.